Shakespeare Grove main drain upgrade

-Construction will commence this year to replace the Shakespeare Grove main drain outlet on St Kilda Beach and construct a new viewing platform.
+Construction commenced in early 2021 and is expected to be complete by late 2021 to replace the Shakespeare Grove main drain outlet on St Kilda Beach and construct a new viewing platform.

 The drainage system, including drain outlets, plays an important role in taking stormwater safely away from properties, roads and built-up areas, which minimises the impacts of flooding.